-On the normal menu, this comes served with a side of pasta which takes the calories up to 890 calories – but, because, those who don’t tolerate gluten can’t eat normal pasta, this is omitted on the gluten-sensitive option and it slashes the calories down to 360.
+On the normal menu, this comes served with a side of pasta which takes the calories up to 890 calories – but, because those who don’t tolerate gluten can’t eat regular pasta, this is omitted on the gluten-sensitive option and it slashes the calories down to 360.

 And, with the famous Olive Garden breadsticks not being offered with a gluten-sensitive combo (as breadsticks contain gluten), you don’t need willpower to eat everything on offer for 470-580 calories.